Preventing Shaken Baby Syndrome

 Shaken Baby Syndrome (SBS), Injury Prevention & Safety

-Research suggests that most SBS cases result when a parent or caregiver is unable to cope with persistent infant crying.
-The provincial SBS campaign takes a positive approach to the issue and focuses on educating parents and other caregivers about the characteristics of normal infant crying and building positive parenting skills such as help seeking.
+Research suggests that most child TBI-CM cases result when a parent or caregiver is unable to cope with persistent infant crying.
+AHS Provincial Injury Prevention takes an approach that focuses on addressing infant crying.

 Key Messages

 • All babies cry.
-Babies cry for many reasons.
-A baby may cry because he/she is hungry, thirsty, needs a diaper change, needs to be cuddled, doesn’t feel well, or is sleepy.
-Advise your clients that crying typically begins to increase at 2 weeks of age, peaks around 2 months of age, and then gradually decreases.
+A baby may cry because they’re hungry, thirsty, needs a diaper change, needs to be cuddled, doesn’t feel well, or is sleepy.
+Advise parents/caregivers that a more intense crying period typically begins to increase around 2 weeks, peaks around 2 months of age, and then gradually decreases around 3 to 4 months.
 However, peak times may differ between one infant and another.
+Encourage parents/caregivers to complete a Crying Plan.

 • Stay calm.
-Advise your clients that it is more important to stay calm than to stop the crying.
+Advise parents/caregivers that it is more important to stay calm than to stop the crying.
 If your client is feeling angry or frustrated because their baby cannot stop crying, advise them to put their baby in a safe place (like a crib) and let their baby cry for a few minutes.
 This is not harmful.
-When your client is feeling calmer, they can try to soothe his/her baby.
+When your client is feeling calmer, they can try to soothe their baby.

 Provider Resources